Scugspace/Scugspace/README.md

 - I'm Scug, I have a large interest in both Phighting and Rainworld.
 I may repeat myself/sound weird, however I'm trying to stop being so repetitive.
 Most of what I say is a joke, and I also find it fun to jokingly act as a character at times.
+- I love talking about headcanons...
 - I use tonetags to indicate what tone I'm using, and would prefer if those I intereact with also do since it helps me a lot!
 -  In my freetime I like to play games, watch Youtube, draw, and more.
 -  I often have a lot of time on my hands, I like to play with my friends.
+-  Please dont use racial slurs around me I don't care if "you're allowed to" I just don't like it.
 -  !If I'm your friend, please, PLEASE let me know If someting I say or do makes you uncomfortable.
 It's a major worry of mine that everyone dislikes me and finds me annoying.!

  [Intrests]